CRIS-CS-Python/python-intro/lessons/01-types-variables.md

 ### Comments

-"A [comment](https://en.wikipedia.org/wiki/Comment_(computer_programming)#Python) is a human-readable explanation or annotation in the source code of a computer program."
+A [comment](https://en.wikipedia.org/wiki/Comment_(computer_programming)#Python) is a human-readable explanation or annotation in the source code of a computer program.

 They are ignored by the Python interpreter.